smartcomputer-ai/agent-os/docs/design/design.md

 ## Runtime
-The runtime is what ties Grit and wit functions together.
-Its fundamental responsibility is to route messages between actors and execute the wit transition function for individual actors once they have new messages.
+The runtime is what ties Grit and Wit functions together.
+Its fundamental responsibility is to route messages between actors and execute the Wit transition function for individual actors once they have new messages.

 ### Current State
 The runtime, as it currently stands, is very simple.
 It's about a 1000 lines of code and it runs itself and all actors in a single process.
 It is designed to run on a person's private machine.